lukehaas/Scrollify/README.md

 Yes.
 Scrollify works well on mobile but if you need to disable it you can use the disable method. `$.scrollify.disable()`.

+- Why am I not able to scroll to the bottom of a section?

+You must ensure that there is no collapsed content within your sections.
+This often happens when you have floated content within a container that isn't cleared.
+All content must be properly contained in order for an accurate section height to be calculated.

 ## Setup with SectionName